thetannu388/Guess-The-Number-/README.md

-# Guess-The-Number-
-A simple Python guessing game with score and lives system.
+Number Guessing Game

-A fun Python guessing game where the player tries to guess a randomly generated number within limited attempts.
+A fun and interactive Number Guessing Game built using Python.
+The program generates a random number, and the player has to guess it within a limited number of attempts.

 Features

-Random number generation
+- Random number generation
+- Multiple guessing attempts
+- Hint system (Higher or Lower)
-Score tracking
+- Score/Lives tracking
-Limited lives system
-User-friendly gameplay
-Replay option
+- Easy-to-use console interface

 Technologies Used

-Python
+- Python
+- Random Module

 How to Play

-Run the program.
+1. Run the Python program.
-Enter your guess.
+2. Enter your guess when prompted.
-The game will tell you if the number is higher or lower.
+3. The game will tell you whether the correct number is higher or lower.
-Keep guessing until you find the correct number or run out of lives.
+4. Keep guessing until you find the correct number or run out of attempts.
+5. View your final result.

 Learning Outcome

 This project helped me practice:

+- Python Basics
-Loops
+- Loops
-Conditional statements
+- Conditional Statements
-Variables
+- User Input Handling
-Random module
+- Random Number Generation
-User input handling
+- Problem Solving

 Author

 Radhika